Rethinking the Multi Role Vehicle (Protected) Programme

 If COVID has taught us anything it has taught us the value of onshore research and manufacturing capacity.
 Again, much of this might not be wholly in the gift of the Army but it should implement a Land Equipment Industrial Strategy that recognises the value of onshore research, design, and manufacturing.
 This might include portfolio or category approaches like the Royal Navy and Royal Air Force do with their complex weapons.
 These portfolios might include utility vehicles, weapons, sensors, computing or infantry equipment, or anything else.
 One of the reasons for the comparative success of the MBDA led complex weapons portfolio is an assured pipeline and long-term view, see my point on stability above.
 Does this mean I am proposing the UK go its own way on everything, of course not, it simply a suggestion that the British Army needs to anchor its equipment plan on British industry as much as it can.
 It should absolutely recognise the value of having equipment that exists within a large international user base but balance this with a sensible industrial strategy.

 The UK aerospace industry has a turnover of £35billion, the shipping industry; £3billion, both lobby for the RAF and RN, respectively.
-The hugely innovative UK automotive industry has a turnover more than double that combined but is hardly troubled by the British Army, who needs to find again its industrial roots to exploit this embarrassment of riches it, for whatever reasons, has been recently unable to.
+The hugely innovative UK automotive industry has a turnover more than double that combined but is hardly troubled by the British Army, which needs to find again its industrial roots to exploit this embarrassment of riches it, for whatever reasons, has been recently unable to.

 A Guiding Light from the Integrated Operating Concept.